Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L2.rst

 - **Graph Inputs**:
 	- `image_points`: Result of Image Points;
-	- `apodization_reference_tx`: X-Y-Z vector which represents the positions of our apodization reference (transmission);
+	- `apodization_reference_tx`: X-Y-Z vector that represents the positions of our apodization reference (transmission);
 	- `apo_distance_k_tx`: Result of Focusing_SA;
 	- `F_number`: The selected F number for the application;
 - **Graph Outputs**:
-	- `apodization`: A vector which represents our Hanning Window for the reference point chosen;
+	- `apodization`: A vector that represents our Hanning Window for the reference point chosen;

 Graph name: `bSpline`
 ###################################

 This graph is used to compute the chordal version of the Catmull-Rom.
-It is called *bSpline* as generally we refer to the Catmull-Rom as the centripetal one.
+It is called *bSpline*.
+Generally, it is referred to as Catmull-Rom as the centripetal one.

 - **Graph Inputs**:
 	- `P1`: First point to be interpolated;